HiramTheHero/Federal-OIG-Budget-Allocation-Project/README.md

 ## Usage Instructions

 1. Make sure you have the command line version of DuckDB downloaded. (https://duckdb.org/#quickinstall)
-2. Make sure you have R installed and the following packages `duckdb` , `ggplot2` , and `lubridate`.
+2. Make sure you have R installed and the following packages `Require`, `duckdb` , `ggplot2` , and `lubridate`.
 (The script will download them if they aren't installed beforehand.)
 3. Open the downloaded directory in your terminal and run `scripts/0_the_whole_procedure.sh`